ygev/svg2p5/README.md

 ### Short-Term To-Do List
 Estimated completion time: end of April 2021.
 - [ ] Error prevention through linting SVG markup for unsupported attributes, notifying user and disabling conversion if that is the case.
-- [ ] MacOS Classic System 3 style active states for windows.
+- [x] MacOS Classic style active states for windows.
 - [ ] Update canvg.js to current version instead of using the ancient one that came with Professor Cloud.

 ### Long-Term Objective